News|Articles|January 13, 2026

 What was the design and rationale of the trial?

-Patients who had known or suspected uncontrolled central nervous system metastases, a history of carcinomatous meningitis, active uncontrolled infections, evidence of corneal keratopathy, history of corneal transplant, or significant cardiovascular disease were not included in the study.
+Patients who had known or suspected uncontrolled central nervous system metastases, a history of carcinomatous meningitis, active uncontrolled infections, evidence of corneal keratopathy, a history of corneal transplant, or significant cardiovascular disease were not included in the study.

-The study utilized an mTPI-2 dose-escalation design across the following dose levels: 2 mg/kg (n = 35), 3 mg/kg (n = 17) , 4 mg/kg (n = 39), and 6 mg/kg (n = 14).
+The study used an mTPI-2 dose-escalation design across the following dose levels: 2 mg/kg (n = 35), 3 mg/kg (n = 17), 4 mg/kg (n = 39), and 6 mg/kg (n = 14).
 All patients received intravenous LY4170156 once every 3-week cycle.

-What were the additional data from the trial?
+What additional data emerged from the trial?

-Baseline characteristics revealed that patients had a median age of 63 years old (range, 40-89), with most patients being White (65%; n = 68).
-Over half of patients had an ECOG performance status of 1 (64%; n = 67) vs 0 (36%; n = 38).
-Regarding histology, nearly all patients reported serous histology (92%; n = 97) compared with endometrioid (3%; n = 3), carcinosarcoma (1%; n = 1), and other histologies (4%; n = 4).
-Most patients had less than 75% FRα expression at 2+ and/or 3+ intensity per immunohistochemistry (IHC) testing (51%; n = 54), whereas slightly less had 75% or higher FRα expression at 2+ and/or 3+ intensity per central IHC testing (44%; n = 46).
-Patients had received a median of 5 prior systemic regimens (range, 1-11), and most patients were platinum resistant (96%; n = 101).
+Baseline characteristics revealed that patients had a median age of 63 years (range, 40-89) and that most were White (65%; n = 68).
+Over half the patients had an ECOG performance status of 1 (64%; n = 67) vs 0 (36%; n = 38).
+Regarding histology, nearly all patients had serous histology (92%; n = 97), followed by endometrioid (3%; n = 3), carcinosarcoma (1%; n = 1), and other histologies (4%; n = 4).
+Most patients had less than 75% FRα expression at 2+ and/or 3+ intensity per immunohistochemistry (IHC) testing (51%; n = 54), while slightly fewer had 75% or higher FRα expression at 2+ and/or 3+ intensity per central IHC testing (44%; n = 46).
+Patients had received a median of 5 prior systemic regimens (range, 1-11), and 96% (n = 101) had platinum-resistant disease.

 Safety data at each dose level followed similar trends to those found in all patients, with nausea being the most common TEAE at each dose level, occurring at rates of 60%, 47%, 69%, and 79% in the 2 mg/kg, 3 mg/kg, 4 mg/kg, and 6 mg/kg cohorts, respectively.
-Fatigue was also the next most common TEAE among each individual dose level, occurring at respective rates of 60%, 41%, 46%, and 71%.
-However, TEAEs like anemia were more common at the higher dose levels of 3 mg/kg (41%), 4 mg/kg (44%), and 6 mg/kg (71%) compared with the lowest dose level of 2 mg/kg (20%).
-Additionally, TEAEs like abdominal pain were more common at 2 mg/kg (43%) vs 3 mg/kg (6%), 4 mg/kg (23%), and 6 mg/kg (14%).
-No patients who received LY4170156 at 2 mg/kg required dose reduction due to TEAEs, whereas 24%, 36%, and 64% of patients did in the other respective dose levels.
+Fatigue was the next most common TEAE at each dose level, with rates of 60%, 41%, 46%, and 71%, respectively.
+However, TEAEs such as anemia were more common at the higher dose levels of 3 mg/kg (41%), 4 mg/kg (44%), and 6 mg/kg (71%) than at the lowest dose level of 2 mg/kg (20%).
+Additionally, TEAEs such as abdominal pain were more common at 2 mg/kg (43%) vs 3 mg/kg (6%), 4 mg/kg (23%), and 6 mg/kg (14%).
+No patients who received LY4170156 at 2 mg/kg required a dose reduction due to TEAEs, whereas 24%, 36%, and 64% of patients did at the other respective dose levels.

-Response rates were also evaluated by level of FRα expression and consisted of patients with up to 24% FRα expression (n = 25), expression that ranged from 25% to 49% (n = 12), expression that ranged from 50% to 74% (n = 16), expression that was 75% or higher (n = 46), and patients with pending FRα information (n = 5).
+Response rates were also evaluated by level of FRα expression and comprised patients with up to 24% FRα expression (n = 25), expression that ranged from 25% to 49% (n = 12), expression that ranged from 50% to 74% (n = 16), expression that was 75% or higher (n = 46), and patients with pending FRα information (n = 5).
 ORRs of 40% (n = 10), 50% (n = 6), 50% (n = 8), 54% (n = 25), and 60% (n = 3) were achieved for each subgroup, respectively.
 PRs were achieved by 10, 6, 7, 22, and 3 patients in each FRα expression subgroup, respectively.
-One patient achieved a CR in the 50% to 74% FRα expression subgroup, as did 3 patients in the 75% or higher FRα expression subgroup; no patients achieved such response in the other subgroups.
+One patient achieved a CR in the 50% to 74% FRα expression subgroup, as did 3 patients in the 75% or higher FRα expression subgroup; no patients achieved such a response in the other subgroups.
 DCRs occurred at respective rates of 68% (n = 17), 83% (n = 10), 81% (n = 13), 83% (n = 38), and 60% (n = 3) for each subgroup.

 What are the next steps for LY4170156?